The Summer 2015 Comprehensive Examinations will be held Monday, June 15 at 12:00 noon in room 202 of the Music Building.

 To pass the examination, students must successfully complete three of the four questions on which they write.

-[Effective Summer, 2009] Students will be allowed a second attempt to pass portions of the exam in which they were not successful.
-Only one retake will be granted, and will consist of new questions on the subject(s).
+Students will be allowed a second attempt to pass portions of the exam in which they were not successful.
+Only one second attempt will be granted, and will consist of new questions on the subject(s).
 A second attempt in the same term must be completed and graded in time to meet Graduate School reporting deadlines; otherwise, the student will have to wait until the exams are scheduled in a later semester, which may delay graduation.